g76r/libp6core/util/percent_evaluation.md

 return unevaluated value of a variable
 * flags is a combination of letters with the following meaning:
-  * e %-escape value (in case it will be further %-evaluated), see %=escape
+  * e %-escape value (in case it will be further %-evaluated) replace evevry % with %%
   * h html encode value, see %=htmlencode
   * u html encode will transform urls them into a links
   * n html encode will add br whenever it founds a newline

-see also %=escape %' and %=htmlencode
+see also %' and %=htmlencode

 examples:
 * `%{=rawvalue!foo}` -> `%bar` if foo is `%bar`